University of Akureyri: History

 The University was established in 1987 when the health sciences and industrial management studies began.
 The first rector was Haraldur Bessason.
 Staff were four people in total and the number of students 31.
 Two classrooms in the local sports center were used as classrooms.
 In 1988, the library was officially added to the school.
 Two months after the library was added, the Student Center opened.
 The first class to graduate was in 1989, and consisted of 10 industrial management students.
 On January 4, 1990, the Faculty of Fisheries was established.
 The first master's degree students graduated February 26, 2000.
 These students pursued a master's degree in nursing.
 A new chancellor took over from Þorsteinn Gunnarsson on July 1, 2009 after 15 years in office, Stefán B. Sigurðsson.
+In autumn 2017, HA became a fully-fledged university offering education at all levels of university studies when it received authorization to offer doctoral studies.
+The first doctoral students enrolled at the school at the end of 2018, and the first doctoral defense at the school took place in autumn 2022.

 Campus

 The main building, called Sólborg is a series of interconnected sections built in numerous phases since 1967.
 The University received its current residence in 1995.
 A new research and development building called Borgir was opened in 2004.

 Teaching is conducted in two buildings at the University of Akureyri campus (Norðurslóð) called Sólborg and Borgir.
 The university campus area is centrally located in Akureyri.

 Other facilities include a cafeteria, and a wellness and exercise centre.